SUSE/Portus/_posts/2016-07-14-official-docker-image.md

 ### Volumes

 Portus' state is stored inside of a MariaDB database.
-This makes this Docker image stateless.
+This makes the Docker image stateless.

 ### External database